geethumj/geethumj.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a Lead Research Scientist in Rakuten Institute of Technology, Bangalore, India, where I work on computer vision and machine learning.
+I am a Staff Research Scientist in Rakuten Institute of Technology, Bangalore, India, where I work on computer vision and machine learning.

 I joined Rakuten in May, 2019.
 At Rakuten, I mostly work on e-commerce applications.
 I did my PhD from [Indian Institute of Technology, Madras](https://www.iitm.ac.in/) under the guidance of [Prof. Sukhendu Das](http://www.cse.iitm.ac.in/~sdas/).
 My thesis was on applications for shaky videos, such as video stabilization, moving object segmentation and panorama creation.